Have you heard? Visual marketing is hot! Businesses are using pictures, images and video to promote themselves and their products and services.

 Creating visual content is easier than you think!
 Free Tools For A Better Online Presence lists 8 free tools you can use to create and share visuals.

 Sources for Photos

-Take your own photos or use Morguefile, Death To Stock, Unsplash, or Pixabay.
+Take your own photos or use Pixabay, Pexels, Morguefile, Death To Stock, Unsplash.
 (Other sources of photos may require you provide attribution).
-This is one reason I like to use these four sources; no attribution necessary.
+This is one reason I like to use these four sources; no attribution is required.

-To learn more about creating infographic resumes, I wrote this post and shared 4 templates!
+To learn more about creating infographic resumes, I wrote this post and shared 4 infographic resume templates!

-Pinterest is an easy way to get started.
-It is being used as a visual scrapbook.
+Pinterest is also an easy way to get started.
+Use it as a visual scrapbook to house your career successes.
 Consider it your career portfolio.

 Follow Career Sherpa’s board Pinterest: Pin, Pin on Pinterest.

 And Instagram is another social platform that can help grow your reputation and inform and educate your existing followers.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.